SilveIT/yaradio/README.md

 # YaRadio <img src="static/Icon.png" width="48">

 Unofficial Desktop app for [Yandex.Radio](https://radio.yandex.ru/) with keyboard shortcuts, notifications, ad blocking and themes.

+At this moment this project needs a partial code rewrite (some dependencies are deprecated, they also have some non-critical vulnerabilities, version of electron is ancient).

+Known problems:
+- App doesn't store user session anymore.
+- Ads may still appear.

 ![light](media/screen_light.png)
 ![dark](media/screen_dark.png)
 ### Install